Protazoa and Virus Monitoring - Drinking Water

 Protozoa Monitoring Program

 Giardia and Cryptosporidium are protozoa that are of significant concern in drinking water supplies, because they are the most difficult organisms to inactivate with disinfection.
-EPA sets inactivation requirements for Giardia, while requirements for Crypto are still being developed.
+EPA’s Surface Water Treatment Rule sets inactivation requirements for Giardia, while the Long Term 2 Enhanced Surface Water Treatment Rule sets inactivation requirements for Cryptosporidium.
+MWRA meets all treatment requirements for inactivation of both Giardia and Cryptosporidium through use of ozone and UV disinfection.

-In April 2004, MWRA began testing samples using the newly EPA-approved Method 1623 with 50 L samples, which is about twice as sensitive as ICR method – 3 to 4 times the recovery rate with half the volume.
+In April 2004, MWRA began testing samples using EPA-approved Method 1623 with 50 L samples, which is about twice as sensitive as ICR method – 3 to 4 times the recovery rate with half the volume.
 Under the new method, identifications are grouped into 3 categories: empty (no internal structures), amorphous structure (structure not consistent with a normal organism), and one or more internal structures.
-The latest results under this method are listed above.

 Neither method listed above is capable of determining if cysts are alive or dead, or if they are capable of causing human infection.
-Even without knowledge of infectivity, MWRA has developed trigger levels for these organisms above which notification and other actions would be undertaken, as recommended by Professors Rose and Haas, leading researchers in the field of assessing risk of giardiasis and cryptosporidosis in water supplies.
+Even without knowledge of infectivity, MWRA has developed trigger levels for these organisms above which notification to Department of Public Health is made, and additional sampling and watershed review actions are undertaken:

 For more information, please contact: